-If you live in Australia and you’re looking for a diamond engagement ring, or any other piece of diamond jewellery, the likes of James Allen or Blue Nile can be very tempting.
+If you live in Australia and you’re looking for a diamond engagement ring, or any other piece of diamond jewellery, the likes of James Allen or Brilliant Earth can be very tempting.
 They seem to offer much greater value than the majority of retailers within Australia.
 And often, they do.

 But importing a diamond or engagement ring into Australia can be complicated.
 How much are you going to be charged on taxes and what happens if something goes wrong?